ronaldoussoren/pyobjc/docs/dev/tests-coverage.rst

 Use ``LCOV_EXCL_START`` and ``EXC_EXCL_STOP`` in comments to exclude a block of code.

+Use ``LCOV_BR_EXCL_LINE`` in a comment to exclude branch coverage for a specific line (the line containing a "if", "for" or "while" keyword.

 Test coverage for Python code in pyobjc-core
 --------------------------------------------